 Whatever in your life that has become a weight, hindrance, or distraction to you must be promptly laid aside, put off, or given up so that you may finish your race well and obtain your crown.

 Friend, are you weighed down by cares, worries or anxieties about life?

 22 Cast your burden on the LORD, and He shall sustain you; He shall never permit the righteous to be moved.
 (NKJV).

 7 Casting all your care upon Him, for He cares for you.
 (NKJV).

 6 Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God;

 7 and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.
 (NKJV).

 Discover another spiritual rule or guideline for running successfully and finishing well the Christian race in the next piece.

 Prayer: My Dear Heavenly Father, thank You for surrounding me with a cloud of witnesses as I run the race set before me.
-Dear Holy Spirit, help me to identify and lay aside promptly every weight on me as I run my race, in Jesus’ name.
+My Dear Holy Spirit, teach and help me to identify and lay aside promptly every weight on me as I run my race, in Jesus’ name.
 Amen.